Casimirwn/Air-Defence-System/README.md

 ---

 ## 9. Inspirations
+We used a ready made script as a base, which we modified.
+Additionally we used it as a guide for downloading the libraries: https://www.youtube.com/watch?v=z70ZrSZNi-8

 In earlier iterations of the project we used a different 3D model focused on getting the camera working rather than firing: [Thingiverse #4710301](https://www.thingiverse.com/thing:4710301).